 That’s exactly what we’re going to help you with on this week’s show.
 You’ll learn how your attitudes towards power and even your physical environment may be holding you back.

-Announcer: 00:31 Welcome to the Third Paddle Podcast, recorded at the Vandal lounge in beautiful Southeast Portland, Oregon.
+Announcer: 00:31 Welcome to the podcast, recorded at the Vandal lounge in beautiful Southeast Portland, Oregon.
 Why the Third Paddle?
 Because even the most bad-ass entrepreneurs get stuck up in Business Shit Creek.
 Management consultant, Jennifer McFarland is your Third Paddle, helping you get unstuck.

 Jen McFarland: 00:50 I’m joined today by Tandy Pryor.
 She helps high-achieving coaches, healers, sales pros and creatives own their power and their worth so they make more money and have more powerful impact on the world by doing work that really matters.
 Tandy, I’m so excited to have you on this show.
 How are you doing today?